Home

 Example.
 We see how "IsNot Nothing" and "Is Nothing" are evaluated with a local variable.
 This pattern of code is useful.
 It helps if you are not sure the variable is set to something.

 Module Module1 Sub Main() Dim value As String = "cat" ' Check if it is NOT Nothing.
 If value IsNot Nothing Then Console.WriteLine(1) End If ' Change to Nothing. value = Nothing ' Check if it IS Nothing.
-If value Is Nothing Then Console.WriteLine(2) End If ' This isn't reached.
+If value Is Nothing Then Console.WriteLine(2) End If ' This is not reached.
 If value IsNot Nothing Then Console.WriteLine(3) End If End Sub End Module

 1 2